Code-4-Community/learning-resources/jumpstart-week-7/README.md

 ### Excel Sheets to Database Tables

-When you think of Excel, you think of a bunch of rows and columns which make up a sheet.
+When you think of Excel, you think of a bunch of rows/entries and columns/fields which make up a sheet.
 In terms of DBs, each table is like a separate sheet containing pretty uniform data.
 Each column (the up/down ones) acts like a separate field.
 You specify a datatype and name for your columns, and then as data gets entered, rows (the long left/right) ones get created, read, updated, and deleted (remember CRUD).
 One thing to note is that in relational databases, unlike Excel, you don't have an unlimited amount of columns that can be automatically added.
 When you create your table, it has a set structure, meaning you can only add/remove/update columns by changing the structure of the table.
 You can, however, add an unlimited number of rows in theory, though you'll run out of space and your queries will start to slow down after a while.

 Here's a diagram of what a table can look like: